 CLSD ATTENDANCE - Philosophy - The educational program offered to our students is predicated upon the presence of students in class on a daily basis.
 The intent of this attendance procedure places a priority on compulsory school attendance and encourages students to establish good attendance habits.
-This procedure places a priority on student attendance, improve parental notification, improve communication between school and home, provide for an appeal process, and encourage students with poor attendance to improve and gain from the learning opportunities made available to them.
-A student shall not be absent for MORE THAN ten/twenty (10)/(20) school days and/or periods in a semester/year and still receive credit for the class or classes.
+This procedure places a priority on student attendance, improve parental nocation, improve communication between school and home, provide for an appeal process, and encourage students with poor attendance to improve and gain from the learning opportunities made available to them.
 Students enrolled at Auburn Career Center are considered full-time Chardon High School students; therefore, their attendance in both programs is paramount to their success.
 It is expected that a student attend both parts of the school day, half-day at C.H.S. and half-day at A.C.C.
 Students who fail to attend C.H.S. for their required classes will be considered absent for a full day of school for purposes of our attendance policy.
-Days served in out-of-school suspension will be counted toward the ten/twenty day limitation.
-Progressive discipline starts with Saturday School.